 So many things about running a business have been hard during the COVID-19 pandemic, and employment issues can be equally difficult.
-On the one hand, many business owners have been forced to shut down and lay off workers, and on the other hand, some businesses that have remained opened are faced with employees who refuse to show up or return to work due to fear of COVID infection.
+On the one hand, many business owners have been forced to shut down and lay off workers, and on the other hand, some businesses that have remained open are faced with employees who refuse to show up or return to work due to fear of COVID infection.

 The Texas Workforce Commission has said that workers can refuse an offer to return to work and still receive unemployment benefits in the following situations: